Configuration File

 The following can be specified:

-"5.6", resolves to the latest version in the series (for example,"5.6"resolves to version 5.6.3), - patch releases, like
+"5.6", resolves to the latest version in the series (for example,"5.6"resolves to version 5.6.3) - a patch release, like

-"5.8.2", "beta","latest","next"or"rc"distribution tags of thetypescriptpackage.
+"5.8.2" "beta","latest","next"or"rc"distribution tags of thetypescriptpackage

 To specify multiple versions, provide a single string with versions separated by ||: